MicrosoftDocs/dynamics-365-unified-operations-public/financials/localizations/emea-invoice-processing.md

 <td>Poland, Hungary, Czech Republic</td>
 <td>
 <p>Legislation provides different rules for selecting valid exchange rates for business transactions.
 In the <strong>Exchange rate date</strong> field on the <strong>Accounts receivable parameters</strong> and <strong>Accounts payable parameters</strong> pages, you can select the date that should be used for amounts in the accounting currency calculation on purchase and sales documents.
 During data entry, the system retrieves the exchange rate for the transaction, based on this parameter.</p>
 <blockquote>[!NOTE]<br>When you set the <strong>Exchange rate date</strong> field to <strong>Document date (for EU trade only)</strong>, the system uses the sales tax group.
 For the sales tax group, there is a <strong>EU trade</strong> parameter on the <strong>General</strong> tab.
-If the <strong>EU trade</strong> check box is selected for the sales tax group, and if this sales tax group exists on the header of the document, the system retrieves the exchange rate based on the document date.
-If the <strong>EU trade</strong> check box is cleared for this sales tax group, the system retrieves the exchange rate based on the posting date of the document.</blockquote>
+If the <strong>EU trade</strong> option is set to <strong>Yes</strong> for the sales tax group, and if this sales tax group exists on the header of the document, the system retrieves the exchange rate based on the document date.
+If the <strong>EU trade</strong> option is set to <strong>No</strong> for this sales tax group, the system retrieves the exchange rate based on the posting date of the document.</blockquote>
 </td>
 </tr>
 <tr>